calvinhsia/SheetMusicViewer/WpfPdfViewer/ReadMe.txt

 The 1st page of A PDF file (or a set of PDF with consecutive numbered names) is used as the 'icon' to represent the music in the Choose dialog, the Table Of Contents Dialog, etc.
 So if the PDF has a cover page it will be the icon.
 For a singles folder, you can create a custom PDF title page.
 You can use any program that can print, and print to the "Microsoft Print to PDF" printer.
 That will create a PDF document.
-Make sure it's named earlier in alpahbetical order than any other single in the folder
+Make sure it's named earlier in alphabetical order than any other single in the folder

 A subfolder called 'Hidden' will not be searched.